 UNF Cyber Security Awareness Month Activities

 October is National Cyber Security Awareness Month and every year Information Technology Services participates in a series of activities throughout the month.
-During the month ITS and Communications and Training compile a variety of resources and events to help you better understand cyber security and the simple steps you can take to protect yourself, your family and our organization.
+Check back throughout the month as ITS and Communications and Training have compiled a variety of resources and events to help you better understand cyber security and the simple steps you can take to protect yourself, your family and our organization.

 Be sure to like the ITS Facebook page to stay up to date on all activities taking place throughout the month of October.

 Week Four: October 22-26

 Tip of the Week: Keep a Clean Machine.
 Having the latest security software, web browser and operating system is the best defense against viruses, malware and other online threats.

 Theme: It’s Everyone’s Job to Ensure Online Safety at Work

 Tip of the Week:

 If you collect it, protect it.
 Follow reasonable security measures to protect individuals’ personal information from inappropriate and unauthorized access.